ese5160/a14g-final-submission-t09-k-f-c/README.md

 ### 2.8 Project Links

 - Project Links
   - URL to your Node-RED: We are running node-red on local service due to the forbidden in our Azure VM.
-The source code of node-red and additional python web service are in folder `node-red/`.
+The source code of node-red and additional python web service, please see [A12G/web/](https://github.com/ese5160/a12g-firmware-drivers-t09-k-f-c/tree/main/web)
   - A12G code repository: https://github.com/ese5160/a12g-firmware-drivers-t09-k-f-c
   - final PCBA on Altium 365: https://upenn-eselabs.365.altium.com/designs/folder-5853D6FB-9421-4C9F-A2A8-B61DBEEFAA1B
 ## 3. Hardware & Software Requirements